mastrgamr/cirkita-splash/README.md

 ## Information Site

-Site containing information for the Transit Pulse Android app.
-Currently in Beta on the [Google Play Store](http://bit.ly/transitpulse).
+Site containing information for the Cirkita Android app.
+Currently in Beta on the [Google Play Store](http://bit.ly/).